turbanoff/RunConfigurationAsAction/README.md

    ![plugin_actions_in_keymap](https://cloud.githubusercontent.com/assets/741251/22664411/a3ece9da-ecc1-11e6-99f0-bc2b9766b5c1.png)

 ## Generate custom icons
-   By default the plugin uses not user-friendly icons.
+   By default, the plugin uses not user-friendly icons.
 Of course, you can always create an icon by yourself.
    But developers are lazy (_I know_).
 Plugin can help with generating custom icons.

    Tools > Create Icon with text